NarutoUA/gta5_fsr/README.md

 ```

 2. *GTA Online:* Check **GTA Online** section below for more details
+3. *FiveM*: Compatibility may be added later.
+If you interested in it leave your feedback [here](https://github.com/NarutoUA/gta5_fsr/issues/11)

 ### Troubleshooting
 If mod doesn't work or you are not sure if it works: